thepihen/drumclassifier/README.md

 A test set containing 80 samples per class was built using unseen samples from the same sources, and a second, smaller one was made using completely new samples from different sources to assess the impact of data source biases and overfitting.

 Results on the main test set indicate an accuracy of over 90% on all classes but _hihat_, where a respectable 86.25% was instead reached.
-Overfitting and biases are indeed present, but they do not seem to significantly impact results on new data.
+Overfitting and biases are indeed present, but they do not seem to significantly impact results on new data on the second test set.

 ## Data augmentation techniques
 The following data augmentation techniques were employed during training: